Scammers … BE AWARE

 If its a cattery ask what club their cattery is registered with and than go to that club and make sure to check if its listed their.
 You could also ask for the Cattery registration certificate.

-2. Be weary of Breeders that are willing to let their kittens go to new home Under 10 weeks of age ... the normal good breeder actually will not allow a kitten to leave the cattery till they are at least 12 weeks old .. the reason for this is for the well being of the kitten, their socializing with their litter mates and also a kitten under 12 weeks immune systems are still under developed so their is a high risk of the kitten getting sick.
-Also know that a kittens immune system is actually in development till they are around a year old.
+2. Be weary of Breeders that are willing to let their kittens go to new homes Under 10 weeks of age ... the normal good breeder actually will not allow a kitten to leave the cattery till they are at least 12 weeks old .. the reason for this is for the well being of the kitten, their socializing with their litter mates and also a kitten under 12 weeks immune systems are still underdeveloped so there is a high risk of the kitten getting sick.
+Also, know that a kitten's immune system is actually in development till they are around a year old.
 Plus normally a kitten is not even fully weaned till they are at least 10 weeks old.
-My babies normally are still nursing on their moms till the day they go to their new homes.. not needed but again gives the kitten a much better social side if they are allowed that till they at least reach 12 weeks of age.
+My babies normally are still nursing on their moms till the day they go to their new homes..
+It's not needed but gives the kitten a much better social side if they are allowed that until they reach 12 weeks of age.

-3. The True Scammer ..
+4. The True Scammer ..
 Asking for a deposit and then never hearing from them again.
-This happens a lot ... most of the time they look totally legit even with fake websites and kitten photos(normally taken from true breeders sites).
-When you think you have found your dream kitty and every thing seems so great ....
+This happens a lot ... most of the time they look totally legit even with a great fake websites and kitten photos(normally taken from true breeders sites), nice people when you talk to them, and so on so please be careful.
+When you think you have found your dream kitty and everything seems so great ....
 DO NOT GIVE A DEPOSIT till you have checked them out and here are a few ways you can do that.

 1. Ask to see if you can get previous kittens new adopted families emails or phone numbers to contact to see how the whole process went and how their kittens are doing.
 Most good breeders are open to this and already know how their families will respond.
 Make sure to get at least 5 but more is better.

-So just by doing those two things you will weed out the true scammers.
+So just by doing those two things you will weed out potential scammers.
+As well as learn how they care for their cats and kittens.

 GOOD LUCK to you all on your search for your dream kitty and please if you need any help I am more than willing to answer any questions or give you suggestions so just contact me if needed.